MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 ## Customize your embed experience using URL settings

-The embed URL supports several input settings you can use to customize the user experience.
-If you’re using the iFrame provided, make sure you update the URL in the iFrame’s **src** settings.
+You can customize the user experience using the embed URL's input settings.
+In the provided iFrame, you can update the URL's  **src** settings.

 | Property  | Description  |  |  |  |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---|---|---|
 | pageName  | You can use the **pageName** query string parameter to set which report page to open.
 You can find this value at the report URL's end when viewing a report in the Power BI service, as shown below. |  |  |  |
 | URL Filters  | You can use [URL Filters](service-url-filters.md) in the embed URL you received from the Power BI UI to filter the embed content.
 This way you can build low-code integrations with only basic HTML and JavaScript experience.  |  |  |  |

-## Set which page opens when the report is embedded
+## Set which page opens for an embedded report

 You can find the **pageName** value at the report URL's end  when viewing a report in the Power BI service.